 Which is the easiest of the Yorkshire Three Peaks?
-According to the internet, Pen-y-ghent is the easiest of the Three Peaks to tackle.
-Pen-y-ghent is also the smallest of the three but it’s not really a walk in the park.
-It has a nice path up if you are approaching from the clockwise direction, with only the last 1 and 3/4-mile from the junction that comes from Horton in Ribblesdale being the hardest.
-But once you’re up, it’s straight down the other side and only a couple of miles to the end in Horton in Ribblesdale.
+According to the internet, Pen-y-ghent is the easiest of the Three Peaks.
+Pen-y-ghent is also the smallest of the three, but it’s not a walk in the park.
+It has a nice path up if you are approaching from the clockwise direction, with only the last one and 3/4-mile from the junction that comes from Horton in Ribblesdale being the hardest.
+But once you’re up, it’s straight down the other side and only a few miles to the end in Horton in Ribblesdale.

 You might also want to consider an exit plan if you’re struggling.
 We passed a couple of groups who had reduced numbers when we passed them for the second time.
 I expect some people didn’t finish and got a pick-up along the route!

 How Long Does Yorkshire Three Peaks Challenge Take?

 The average time to complete the Yorkshire Three Peaks Challenge is between 9 and 12 hours.
 The challenge is meant to be completed in under 12 hours.
 But finishing it is an accomplishment in itself, even if you don’t finish it in under 12 hours.